Loco-Motion (video game): Ports

-Loco-Motion was ported to Intellivision (published by Mattel) and the Tomy Tutor.
+Loco-Motion was ported to the Intellivision (published by Mattel) and the Tomy Tutor.
 Activision's Happy Trails, with strikingly similar gameplay, was released prior to the Intellivision port of Loco-Motion.
 Positive reviews of Happy Trails resulted in Mattel releasing Loco-Motion at a reduced price.

 An MSX port from Konami itself was published as Crazy Train.

-An M Network version for the Atari 2600 was canceled on July 5, 1983 for unknown reasons.
+An M Network version for the Atari 2600 was planned for release on July 5, 1983, but was canceled for unknown reasons.

 Legacy

-Game Boy and Game Boy Color ports were released in Japan and the UK as part of the four volume Konami GB Collection.
-In Japan the game was released for Game Boy with Super Game Boy features, yet in the UK it was colorized and translated into English for the Game Boy Color.
+The Game Boy port was released in Japan as part of Konami GB Collection Vol.2, and released in Europe as part of Vol. 3.
+While the Japanese version was released for the Game Boy with Super Game Boy features, the European version was colorized and translated into English for the Game Boy Color.

-Confuzion (1985) for the ZX Spectrum and Commodore 64 is similar in design to Loco-Motion.
+Mouse Puzzle (1982) for the VTech CreatiVision, and Confuzion (1985) for the ZX Spectrum and Commodore 64 are similar in design to Loco-Motion.

+Cue Brick (1989) was a similar arcade game by Konami.

+Blodia aka Timeball was released in 1990 for NEC PC Engine, Sharp X68000 and Nintendo Game Boy.

 Junction (1990) for the Sega Genesis is similar in concept with isometric graphics.
 A Game Gear version was also published, retaining the original arcade game's top-down view.
 They were published by Micronet under license from Konami.

+The game was re-released under Hamster's Arcade Archives brand for the Nintendo Switch and the PlayStation 4 in October 2023.